Testing a nonlinear solution of the Israel-Stewart theory: Abstract

 \section{Abstract}

-In this work we test the capability of an exact solution found in the framework of a non linear extension of the Israel-Stewart theory to fit the supernovae Ia data.
-This exact solution is a generalization of one previously found in the context of the near equilibrium description of dissipative processes, where a dissipative unified dark matter model is studied, such generalized solution does not represent the full regime of the non linear picture, we restrict ourselves to the case where a positive entropy production is guaranteed.
-It is found that for some specific values of the parameter that characterizes the non linear effects, namely $k$, the $\chi^{2}_{min}$ value obtained from the statistical analysis is slightly lower than the corresponding one to the $\Lambda$CDM model.
-Given that we are dealing with a more realistic description of the fluid we must introduce more free parameters, this results as evidence against the model based on the BIC value.
-However, despite this statistical drawback we find that this model could be a good candidate to mimic the $\Lambda$CDM model for redshift values at $z<1$.
-In this sense, we show that the non linear regime of the Israel-Stewart theory describes consistently the recent accelerated expansion of the universe without the inclusion of some kind of dark energy component.
+In this work, we test the capability of an exact solution found in the framework of a nonlinear extension of the Israel-Stewart theory to fit the supernovae Ia, gravitational lensing, and black hole shadow data.
+This exact solution is a generalization of one previously found for a dissipative unified dark matter model in the context of the near-equilibrium description of dissipative processes, where we do not have the full regime of the nonlinear picture.
+This generalized solution is restricted to the case where a positive entropy production is guaranteed and is tested under the condition that ensures its causality, local existence, and uniqueness.
+From the observational constraints, we found that this generalized solution is a good candidate in the description of the observational late-time data used in this work, with best-fit values $H_{0}=73.2_{-0.9}^{+0.8}\,\frac{km/s}{Mpc}$, $q_{0}=-0.41_{-0.03}^{+0.03}$, $\hat{\xi}_{0}=0.88_{-0.17}^{+0.09}$, $\epsilon=0.34_{-0.04}^{+0.03}$, and $k=0.27_{-0.20}^{+0.37}$.
+Therefore, we show that the nonlinear regime of the Israel-Stewart theory consistently describes the recent accelerated expansion of the universe without the inclusion of some kind of dark energy component and also provides a more realistic description of the fluids that make up the late Universe.